jrwashin1/CSCI343-Example/README.md

-# CSCI343-Example
+# CSCI343-Course
-This repo is created as a sample.
+This repo is now official